ParthaSarathiChakraborty/ParthaSarathiChakraborty/README.md

 - **I’m from India (OPEN TO RELOCATION AND/OR REMOTE OPPORTUNITIES)**

-- I work with **SQL, Python: Numpy,Matplotlib,Pandas and Scikit Learn, Tableau, R, MS-Excel and Google Cloud Architecture,Apache(Kafka,Spark,beam and Airflow), Kubernetes and docker.**
+- I work with **SQL, Python: Numpy,Matplotlib,Pandas and Scikit Learn, Tableau, R, MS-Excel and Google Cloud Architecture,Apache(Kafka(Pub/Sub),Spark(PySpark),beam and Airflow(Cloud Composer)), Kubernetes and docker.**

 - **Well did I mention ? that I'm also an opensource contributor at kaggle.
 Making my way through by contributing datasets to the community and solving various business problems.**